-To explore temporary exhibitions in the IMA Galleries, visit the Exhibitions section of the website.
+To explore temporary exhibitions in the IMA Galleries, visit the Exhibitions page.

 The Eiteljorg Suite of African Art, located on Floor 3, features more than 400 objects.
 Africa is the world’s second-largest continent and the cradle of humankind.
 Known for an abundance of natural resources, Africa’s many nations are homes to deserts, equatorial forests, savannahs, mountain ranges, and wetlands.
 The great Sahara Desert divides the continent both physically and culturally.
 In the region north of the Sahara, Islam has had a vast, centuries-old influence.
 In sub-Saharan Africa, most of the hundreds of languages are related to one another.
 Despite immense cultural and religious diversity, traditional belief systems among Africans share many significant connections because of these two great historic influences.
 The Eiteljorg Suite of African Art celebrates the beauty and richness of these links.

 The arrangement of these works of art in the galleries highlights connected themes such as power, the importance of ancestors, and life transitions.
 The majority of these objects were created and used in traditional practices during the middle decades of the 20th century, although some made of durable materials like stone, terracotta, and metal are hundreds of years old.
 A special section is devoted to Harrison Eiteljorg (1903–1997) and his remarkable role in building one of the most celebrated collections of African art in America.

 The reinstallation is made possible by the generous support of Eli Lilly and Company Foundation.